flairNLP/fundus/src/fundus/scraping/common_crawl/README.md

-# CCNewsCrawler quick guide
+# CCNewsCrawler Quick Guide

 This package provides functionality to crawl the [CC-NEWS](https://paperswithcode.com/dataset/cc-news) dataset for publishers supported by Fundus.
-To use this crawler simply stick to the same schema as with the main Fundus crawler.
+To use this crawler, simply stick to the same schema as with the main Fundus crawler.

-Let's crawl a bunch of news articles using the whole `PublisherCollection`
+Let's crawl a bunch of news articles from all available publishers supported in the Fundus `PublisherCollection`.

 ````python
 from fundus import CCNewsCrawler, PublisherCollection